 - 1. A write to a 128-byte programming unit in PROM mode should be performed once only.
 Erasing must be carried out before reprogramming an address that has already been programmed. - 2.
 When using a PROM writer to reprogram a device on which on-board programming/erasing has been performed, it is recommended that erasing be carried out before executing programming. - 3.
 The memory is initially in the erased state when the device is shipped by Renesas.
 For samples for which the erasure history is unknown, it is recommended that erasing be executed to check and correct the initialization (erase) level. - 4.
-The H8/3048F-ONE does not support a product identification mode as used with generalpurpose EPROMs, and therefore the device name cannot be set automatically in the PROM writer. - 5.
-Refer to the instruction manual provided with the socket adapter, or other relevant documentation, for information on PROM writers and associated program versions that are compatible with the PROM mode of the H8/3048F-ONE. - 6.
-Select a Renesas Technology 128 kbytes flash memory on-board microcomputer device type.
-If HN28F101 is selected, the LSI may be permanently damaged.
+The H8/3052BF does not support a product identification mode as used with general-purpose EPROMs, and therefore the device name cannot be set automatically in the PROM writer.

+5. Refer to the instruction manual provided with the socket adapter, or other relevant documentation, for information on PROM writers and associated program versions that are compatible with the PROM mode of the H8/3052BF.